dmpstats/Workflow-Product-Retriever/README.md

 **Target App Title** (`app_title`): the name of the App comprising the target Product.
 Please ensure the name of the App is accurate.
-Not required if ‘Target App Position in Workflow’ is specified.
+Not required if 'Target App Position in Workflow' is specified.
 Default:
 `NULL`.

-**Target App Position in Workflow** (`app_pos`): Enter the position of the App containing the target Product in the Workflow’s pipeline (note: initial App is in position 1).
-Not required if ‘Target App Title’ is specified.
+**Target App Position in Workflow** (`app_pos`): Enter the position of the App containing the target Product in the Workflow's pipeline (note: initial App is in position 1).
+Not required if 'Target App Title' is specified.
 Default: `NULL`.

 **Target Product Filename** (`product_file`): the target Product name.
 Please ensure the filename is accurate.
 You can omit the extension, unless multiple artifact files in the target App share the same basename.
-Currently supported target Product file-types: ‘.rds’, ‘.csv’, and ‘.txt’.
+Currently supported target Product file-types: '.rds', '.csv', and '.txt'.
 Default: `NULL`.

 **Duplicated Track IDs** (`track_combine`): If the target Product is a `move2::move2_loc` object, you can choose how to handle potential duplicated track IDs when stacking input and retrieved datasets.
-The ‘Merge’ option combines tracks with the same name, while the ‘Rename’ option assigns new names to non-unique tracks.
-Default: ‘Merge’.
+The 'Merge' option combines tracks with the same name, while the 'Rename' option assigns new names to non-unique tracks.
+Default: 'Merge'.

+**Return-on-Fail** (`return_on_fail`): If input data is provided (i.e. this is not the first MoveApp in a workflow), you can choose how to handle some expected errors.
+Setting this to TRUE means that the input data will be passed onto the next MoveApp in the following situations:

+-   No MoveApp with name **Target App Title** can be found

+-   The target workflow has hit an error before reaching the target MoveApp

+-   The target workflow has more than one MoveApp names **Target App Title**

 ### Most common errors